AbdelRahmanRahal/Grade-Checker/README.md

 - You can set the interval between each check
 - You can manually refresh at any time

+Note: at first time running, you might need to manually refresh a couple of times if it does not show the course names properly.
+This is a known issue; if you have any suggestions on how to fix it, please let me know.

 ## Technical Stack
 **Frontend:**
 - React + Vite